 Rather than simply putting up buildings we need to create a comfortable living environment for people

-The real estate sector is changing fast, leaving behind methods and technologies that were once regarded as fundamental.
-The downtown area in a city has long since ceased to be the only center of interest for residents and the mono-centric model of urban development has now been replaced by the poly-centric model, at least in Russia.
-And now it's not just Moscow that's implementing a renovation program, the initiative has been taken up in Russia's other regions as well.
+The real estate sector is rapidly changing, leaving methods and technologies behind that were once considered to be fundamental.
+The downtown area of a city has long since ceased to be the only center of gravity for residents as the mono-centric model of urban development has now been replaced by the poly-centric model, at least in Russia.
+And it's no longer just Moscow that's implementing a renovation program.
+Other Russian regions have taken up the initiative as well.
 And we're not just talking about residential housing but about public housing and the entire urban environment as a whole.

 Management, heads of development and employees of developer companies, contractors, designers and architects, analysts, real estate agents and consultants.
 As well as representatives of the Ministry of Construction, Dom.RF, the construction sector of Moscow, regional development corporations.